LLDevLab/lldevcpu/Readme.md

 - Example: brne r0
 - Status flags affected: does not change status register flags.

-### Branch if less then instruction (for signed integers) (brlts)
+### Branch if less than instruction (for signed integers) (brlts)

 - Opcode: 000110
 - Binary representation: Bits 31 – 26 are operation code (opcode), bits 25 – 22 are source register's address.
 In this register actual branch address is stored.
 Bits 21 – 0 are reserved.
 - Description: This instruction is using with signed integer numbers.
-It moves branch address from source register to Program Counter register, if negative flag in status register is set (value in rd register was less then value in rs register).
+It moves branch address from source register to Program Counter register, if negative flag in status register is set (value in rd register was less than value in rs register).
 - Example: brlts r0
+- Status flags affected: does not change status register flags.

+### Branch if greater than instruction (for signed integers) (brgts)

+- Opcode: 000111
+- Binary representation: Bits 31 – 26 are operation code (opcode), bits 25 – 22 are source register's address.
+In this register actual branch address is stored.
+Bits 21 – 0 are reserved.
+- Description: This instruction is using with signed integer numbers.
+It moves branch address from source register to Program Counter register, if negative flag in status register is not set (value in rd register was greater than value in rs register).
+- Example: brgts r0
 - Status flags affected: does not change status register flags.

 ## Related software